Lwsvrtdz/shakewell-user-voucher/README.md

 # User Registration API
-This application is built using Laravel 11.x
+This application is built using Laravel 11.x utilizes Mailtrap for Email engine
 ## Overview
 This project is a User Registration API built with Laravel.
 It allows users to register with a unique username, first name, password, and email address.
 Upon successful registration, a welcome email containing a unique voucher code is sent to the user.
 Authenticated users can generate, view, and delete their own voucher codes, with a limit of 10 codes per user.